Rabbit-Company/TorrentExplorer-Server/README.md

 ### `GET /api/{anime|movies|series}?page=1&limit=24&q=search`

-Lists releases for a category.
+Lists releases for a category, **grouped by title and year**.
+Each group contains every season of the same title, sorted numerically (S2 before S10).
+Groups are ordered by the most recent upload within the group.

 This endpoint returns summary rows only and does not include the full MediaInfo text.